C# Struct: Everything you need to know

 Can have parameterless constructors | Can have parameterless constructors |

-The main difference between struct and record is that struct is a value types, while record is an immutable object.
-Structs are better for structure that is similar to primitive data types such as int, bool, and double.
-On the other hand, records encapsulate complex data.
+Structs are better for structures that are similar to primitive data types such as int, bool, and double.
+On the other hand, records are better for encapsulating complex data.

 When we pass a value type to a method, the instance of that value type is copied.
-Reference types are passed by reference, so they are not copied.
+On the other hand, reference types pass a memory reference, so they are not copied.

 Read-only structs

-A readonly struct ensures that all fields are readonly.
+A read-only struct ensures that all fields are read-only.
 This makes it easier to declare intent, and also allows the compiler more optimization freedom.

 Read-only structs are a great way to prevent defensive copying.
 They give developers more confidence that data won’t change.